seifhassine/REasy-Wiki/REasy-GUI/RSZ/RSZ-Editor-Folders.md

 When a Folder is disabled, it will not be used and none of its children will be active.

-Make sure to have all three toggles enabled if you want a folder to be active:
+Make sure to have the first 2 toggles enabled if you want a folder to be active, and the third toggle active if your folder is a reference to an SCN file (like we have in the picture below, in Scenepath):

 <img src="../../media/folder_toggle.png" alt="Create GameObject in Folder 3" height="220"/>
 </details>